Pramod6395/Linux/README.md

 ```bash
 curl https://ipinfo.io/ip
 ```
-to check sys logs of any Linux service
+to check sys logs of any Linux service (r -reverse and u for unit)
 ```bash
 journalctl -ru zookeeper.service